In The News

 Petition Seeks Hurricane Flood Suit Consolidation In South Florida

 Homeowners in Florida, Puerto Rico and the U.S. Virgin Islands who suffered flood damage in recent hurricanes and filed suits against insurers backed by the National Flood Insurance Program have lodged a petition to have pretrial proceedings consolidated in the Southern District of Florida.
+Most cases are expected to be filed by Floridians.

 Attorneys Ask MDL Panel to Transfer Federal Flood Lawsuits to South Florida